with Molly Cox (Wood Mackenzie)

-Solar panels floating on water are today an increasingly common sight in many different countries.
-What started as an extremely innovative and experimental idea seems that is here to stay.
+Solar panels floating on the water today are an increasingly common sight in many different countries.
+What started as an extremely innovative and experimental idea is now very popular and here to stay.

 In this Up Close interview, Molly Cox, Solar Analyst at Wood Mackenzie Power & Renewables, gives a snapshot of the most recent floating solar market developments, trends, and a forecast for the coming years.